frecklefacelabs/golembase_typescript_starter/README.md

 Tip: If you clone this repo, delete the .git folder that gets created; then type `git init` to create your own repo.

+!!!
+Note "Important"
+    Be sure to change the "type" attribute to "module".
+This is reqired for GolemDB to compile correctly.

 After copying/cloning this repo, run

 ```